randomir/envie/README.rst

 productivity when dealing with mundane VirtualEnv tasks, like: creating, destroying, listing, switching and activating environments.

-But ``envie`` really shines when it comes to auto-discovery and auto-activation of VirtualEnvs relevant to your project (or executable).
+But ``envie`` really shines when it comes to auto-discovery, auto-activation and auto-creation VirtualEnvs relevant to your project (or executable).
 Just say:

 .. code-block:: bash